tonytvo/blog-generator/content/blog/tools-of-titans/index.md

   - What if I did the opposite of all the other sales guys, just for 48 hours?
     - What if I only asked questions instead of pitching
     - what if I studied technical material, so I sounded like an engineer instead of a sales guy?
-    - what if I ended my emails with, "I totally understand if you're too busy to reply, and thank you for reading this far,"
+    - what if I ended my emails with, "I understand if you're too busy to reply, and thank you for reading this far,"
 - what do I spend a silly amount of money on?
-How might I scratch my own itch?
+How might I scratch my itch?
-- What would I do/have/been if I had $10 million? what's my real TMI (target monthly income)?
+- What would I do/have/been if I had $10 million?
+What's my real TMI (target monthly income)?
   - https://tim.blog/lifestyle-costing/
 - what are the worst things that could happen?
 Could I get back here?
   - https://tim.blog/2017/05/15/fear-setting/